 \section{Discussion}

 In this work, we propose heuristic parameter setting rules for QAOA, inspired by a formal connection between weighted and unweighted MaxCut on regular graphs.
 For $p=1$, we derive explicit expressions for the parameter $\gamma$ that maximizes the cost function in the weighted case.
-Our analysis of MaxCut at $p=1$ rigorously proves that the globally-optimal $\gamma$ are small, providing additional justification for this commonly used assumption~\cite{lipics.tqc.2022.7,boulebnanepeptide,2208.06909,2110.10685}.
+Our analysis of MaxCut at $p=1$ rigorously proves that the globally-optimal $\gamma$ are small, providing additional justification for this commonly used assumption~\cite{lipics.tqc.2022.7,boulebnane2023peptide,2208.06909,2110.10685}.
 For $p\ge 1$, we show explicitly how the energy landscape and, consequently, the optimal parameters scale between the weighted and unweighted cases.
-As we prove the concentration of the QAOA objective, our results apply with high probability to any random weighted MaxCut instance.
-Surprisingly, the simple rules we derive for MaxCut apply broadly, which we demonstrate by extensive numerical experiments on random instances of a constrained portfolio optimization problem.
+As we prove the concentration of the QAOA objective, our results apply with high probability to any random weighted MaxCut instance. {An important limitation of our analysis is the high-girth assumption, which we inherit from Ref.~\cite{qaoa_high_girth_arxiv_ver}}.
+Surprisingly, the simple rules we derive for MaxCut {on high-girth, regular graphs} apply broadly, which we demonstrate by extensive numerical experiments on {MaxCut on a general class of random graphs and on} random instances of a constrained portfolio optimization problem.

 Additionally, we consider the biased SK problem and rigorously show that it has a trivial solution in the infinite-size limit, unless the mean of the weight distribution falls sufficiently fast with the number of vertices.
 This investigation was inspired by the connection between SK and MaxCut on regular graphs, and the observation that the closed-form iterations that we use for QAOA do not apply to complete graphs.
 However, it appears that, unlike standard SK, the analysis of QAOA performance is unlikely to lead to significant insights when the weights are biased.